Japan begins COVID-19 shots for over 65s as fourth infection wave looms

 "The currently available vaccination cannot prevent the fourth wave of the pandemic," she said.
 "I think the younger generation is now going to be more greatly affected compared to the previous waves."

+About 1.1 million people in Japan, mostly frontline healthcare workers, have received at least one dose of the Pfizer vaccine's two-shot regimen so far.

+Taro Kono, the minister in charge of vaccines, has defended the pace, saying local governments wanted time to prepare.

-(Reporting by Rocky Swift in Tokyo; Additional reporting by Ju-min Park; Editing by Karishma Singh)
+(Reporting by Rocky Swift in Tokyo; Additional reporting by Ju-min Park; Editing by Karishma Singh and Michael Perry)

 ((rocky.swift@thomsonreuters.com;))